rclone/rclone/docs/content/faq.md

 The file names you upload from Server A and Server B should be different in this case, otherwise some file systems (eg Drive) may make duplicates.

+### Why doesn't rclone support partial transfers / binary diffs like rsync? ###

+Rclone stores each file you transfer as a native object on the remote cloud storage system.
+This means that you can see the files you upload as expected using alternative access methods (eg using the Google Drive web interface).
+There is a 1:1 mapping between files on your hard disk and objects created in the cloud storage system.

+Cloud storage systems (at least none I've come across yet) don't support partially uploading an object.
+You can't take an existing object, and change some bytes in the middle of it.

+It would be possible to make a sync system which stored binary diffs instead of whole objects like rclone does, but that would break the 1:1 mapping of files on your hard disk to objects in the remote cloud storage system.

+All the cloud storage systems support partial downloads of content, so it would be possible to make partial downloads work.
+However to make this work efficiently this would require storing a significant amount of metadata, which breaks the desired 1:1 mapping of files to objects.